I – Definitions of Ailments

 – Irreversible – Impossible to halt or reverse by treatment.

-– Irritable bowel syndrome – Recurrent chronic abdominal pain with constipation and/or caused by abnormal contractions of colon muscles; spastic colon.
+– Irritable bowel syndrome – Recurrent chronic abdominal pain with constipation and/or diarrhea caused by abnormal contractions of colon muscles; spastic colon.

 – Ischemia – The condition of being starved for oxygenated blood.
 Ischemia affecting the heart or brain can cause a heart attack or .
 Reduced blood supply to an organ or tissue.